Profit & Loss Calculator

 - What does the Profit & Loss Calculator do?

 - Build a simple P&L statement.
 Enter revenue, COGS and overheads to see gross and net profit margins.
-All calculations are performed in your browser using official UK rates and thresholds.

 - Is this suitable for my business?